thavha/Regression-predict-group-5/README.md

 Installation

-Use the package manager pip to install repository. pip install git+https://github.com/thavha/Regression-predict-group-5
+Use pip to install repository. pip install git+https://github.com/thavha/Regression-predict-group-5

+Clone

+Clone this repo to your local machine using https://github.com/thavha/Regression-predict-group-5

 Upgrade